Vauxc34/wiktor-wyrostek-recruitment-task/README.md

-# Wiktor Wyrostek Recruitment Task 👋
+# Your Company Scheduler 👋

 ### `Hello there! - you are visiting now repository of my newest application written in React framework with little usage of typescript.
 My latest project was written for the ABC® corp based in Arizona (MOSTAFA VADIPOUR 2144 E TECOMA RD PHOENIX).
 This app will help your company - manage workers task
 `